shaziyev/drl-continuous-control/Report.md

-# Udacity DRL Navigation Project Report
+# Udacity DRL Continuous Control Project Report

 ### Algorithm Overview
 The agent model is based on the Deep Deterministic Policy Gradients (DDPG) algorithm, which leverages the Actor-Critic networks.
 The Actor network is used to calculate the action based on the current state.
 The Critic network is used to predict the Q-value, i.e. the value of the current (state, action).
 The negative of the Q-value is used as a loss measure for training the Actor network.
 To measure the loss of the Critic network, a "true" or target Q-value is calculated using the Bellman equation, which in pseudocode looks like `Q_targets = rewards + gamma * critic_target(next_states, actions_next)`